rse/FOREIGN-node-ebml/README.md

 The extension of Dr. Ralf S. Engelschall was made to add the dumping of EBML as XML (via `EbmlTag::dump()`) in order to simplify the debugging of EBML streams.
+As NPM only allows `M.N.K`-style versions, the extension fork uses version numbers starting with `1.1.0`.

 # Install